pukkaone/webappenhance/README.md

-# JspCompile
+# JspTools

-Compiles JSPs in a Web application on startup.
+JSP utility classes for Web applications

-## How to use
+## Compile JSPs on startup

 In the `web.xml` file, define a listener: